KitchenSync-Team/KitchenSync/docs/reference/legacy-readme.md

 ---

 ## 🧭 Project Goals
-- Reduce household food waste through smarter tracking and planning.
+- Reduce kitchen food waste through smarter tracking and planning.
 - Leverage AI and automation responsibly to improve everyday sustainability.
 - Deliver a functional, intuitive web application prototype by the end of the academic year.